India national futsal team: 2025–present

 In March 2025, the AIFF announced that India will be participating in the 2026 AFC Futsal Asian Cup qualification.
 India was drawn in Group A along with Kuwait, Australia and Mongolia.
 Iranian Reza Kordi was appointed head coach of the national team.
 As a preparation for the qualifiers, India played two international friendlies against Lebanon, both of which they lost.
 In the qualifiers, India lost the first match against Kuwait by 1–4; in the second match against Australia on 22 September 2025, India registered its worst defeat of 1–10.
 However, in the third match India finally registered its first ever win, a 3–0 victory against Mongolia.
 With just 3 points, India failed to qualify for the 2026 AFC Futsal Asian Cup.

+In May 2025, at the South Asian Football Federation (SAFF) Congress in Kathmandu, it was proposed that a SAFF Futsal Championship would be held annually.
+On 5 October 2025, SAFF announced that the first ever SAFF Futsal Championship for both men and women would be held from 13 to 26 January 2026, in Thailand.
+The tournament was in round-robin format.
+With 3 wins, 2 draws and 1 loss, India finished as runners-up.
+Out of the 3 wins, India's 11–3 victory against Bhutan is their biggest ever win.

 Coaching staff

 Following is the current coaching staff.